-EDISON, NJ (August 1, 2020) — Two recent engineering students at Rutgers University have unveiled a new company from stealth mode, Aersys Inc, which aims to simplify and miniaturize warehouse automation to make it accessible to everyday retailers, grocers, and other small businesses.
+EDISON, NJ (August 1, 2020) — Former engineering students at Rutgers University have unveiled a new company from stealth mode, Aersys Inc, which aims to simplify warehouse automation to make it accessible to everyday retailers, grocers, and other small businesses.

-Aersys is building a highly configurable robotic storage and retrieval solution that can be adapted for small-parts inventory handling, micro-fulfillment, curbside pickup, and order pickup by autonomous delivery vehicles.
+Aersys is building a highly configurable robotic storage and retrieval solution that can be adapted for small-parts inventory handling, micro-fulfillment, curbside pickup, and package transfer to and from autonomous delivery vehicles.
 This configurability is accomplished by using specialized modules that perform different functions such as customer pickup, drone hand-off, and order picking.
 These modules can be combined in different ways to create the perfect automation solution for any retail application.

-The retail automation industry today provides solutions that are complex, expensive, and difficult to iteratively improve.
-“Imagine if a phone manufacturer spent months developing a smartphone that only supported one app, and charged you a million dollars for it,” said Vallab Nayak, co-founder and CEO at Aersys.
-“That’s where the industry is now, and we are creating the first ‘phone with an app store’ for physical automation.”
+The retail automation industry today provides solutions that are complicated, expensive, and hard to reconfigure.
+“Imagine if a phone manufacturer spent months developing a custom smartphone that only supported one app, and charged you a million dollars for it,” said Vallab Nayak, co-founder and CEO at Aersys.
+“That’s where the industry is now, and we are creating the first ‘ mass-market phone with an app store’ for physical automation.”

 Some equipment providers offer a custom automation solution that requires technical expertise, a large budget, and a drawn-out timeline for installation and integration.
 Other providers offer one-size-fits-all solutions that are more affordable, but do not scale and cannot integrate well with retailers’ preferred workflows.
 The AerNode’s modular approach allows it to be the best of both worlds.
 It requires no technical expertise, installs in days instead of months, and costs a fraction of what a traditional solution would cost.